vorpaljs/awesome-vorpal/README.md

 ## Vorpal Extensions

-Vorpal supports community extensions, which add to the functionality of Vorpal programmatically, or on the fly.
+Vorpal supports community extensions, which add to the functionality of Vorpal programmatically or on the fly.

 ##### REPL / Inspection